Edinburgh, Scotland

 What do expats in Edinburgh appreciate most about the local culture?

 "Expats in Edinburgh often appreciate the friendly and welcoming nature of the locals.
 They enjoy the rich history and stunning architecture of the city, with landmarks such as Edinburgh Castle and the Royal Mile.
 Many expats also appreciate the vibrant arts scene, particularly the world-famous Edinburgh Festival Fringe.
 The Scottish tradition of storytelling is another aspect of the culture that expats enjoy, as well as the local cuisine, including haggis and Scotch whisky.
 The beautiful natural surroundings, including Arthur's Seat and the Pentland Hills, are also highly valued.
-Lastly, expats often mention the high quality of life in Edinburgh, with excellent public services, healthcare, and education," commented one expat who made the move to Edinburgh.
+Lastly, expats often mention the high quality of life in Edinburgh, with excellent public services, healthcare, and education," remarked one expat living in Edinburgh, Scotland.

 What do expats find most challenging?

 "Expats in Edinburgh often find the local accent and dialect challenging to understand, as it can be quite distinct and different from standard English.
 The weather can also be a challenge, as it is often cold, rainy, and unpredictable.
 Some expats may find the local cuisine, which includes dishes like haggis and black pudding, to be unfamiliar and not to their taste.
 The Scottish culture of reserved politeness can also be difficult for expats from more outgoing cultures to adjust to.
 Additionally, the cost of living in Edinburgh is relatively high, which can be a challenge for expats.
-Lastly, navigating the local bureaucracy and understanding the Scottish legal and healthcare systems can also be challenging for newcomers," commented one expat who made the move to Edinburgh.
+Lastly, navigating the local bureaucracy and understanding the Scottish legal and healthcare systems can also be challenging for newcomers," wrote one member in Edinburgh.

 Is there a lot of crime in Edinburgh?